jlooper/azure-space-mystery/app/game/rocket/en/cluster/solarpanels.md

 # Solar panels

-You use the ships robotic arm to grab the panels and safely stove them away in the ships cargo hold.
+You use the ship's robotic arm to grab the panels and safely store them away in the ship's cargo hold.

 <Item id="4"/>